agungjsp/voxscribe/README.md

 ## Usage

-1. Open Raycast and search for "Transcribe" or "Live Transcribe".
+1. Open Raycast and search for "Transcribe".
-2. For file transcription: Select "Transcribe New Audio", choose a file, and wait for results.
+2. Select "Transcribe New Audio", choose a file, and wait for results.
-3. For live transcription: Select "Live Transcribe", start speaking, and stop when done.
-4. View results with transcription text, metadata, and copy/export options.
+3. View results with transcription text, metadata, and copy/export options.

 ## Transcription History